bf4/bf4.github.com/_posts/2015-06-11-ember-sprinkling-in-components.md

 Let's see if we can do it again for a different component, the one @tehviking builds in [http://frontside.io/blog/2014/03/06/a-sprinkling-of-ember.html](http://frontside.io/blog/2014/03/06/a-sprinkling-of-ember.html).

 First, let's make the placeholder.
-We're just a class attribute here to identify it.
+We're just using a class attribute here to identify it.

 {% highlight html %}
 <body>